luohancfd/CFCFD-NG/doc/sphinx/reports-and-theses.rst

 Theses
 ------

+David-Gildfind-PhD-Thesis_ "Development of High Total Pressure Scramjet Flow Conditions using the X2 Expansion Tube"

+.. _David-Gildfind-PhD-Thesis: ./theses/david-gildfind-phd-thesis-oct-2012.pdf

+Wilson-Chan-PhD-Thesis_ "Effects of flow non-uniformities on the drag reduction by boundary layer combustion"

+.. _Wilson-Chan-PhD-Thesis: ./theses/wilson-chan-phd-thesis-aug-2012.pdf

 Brendan-OFlaherty-PhD-Thesis_ "Reducing the Global Warming Potential of Coal Mine Ventilation Air by Combustion in a Free-Piston Engine"

 .. _Brendan-OFlaherty-PhD-Thesis: ./theses/brendan-oflaherty-phd-thesis-june-2012.pdf